Music at Sandiway Primary School

 The Subject Leader monitors the progress of music through work scrutiny of practical tasks, composition work, pupil voice, and performances.
 Children are expected to understand and apply musical vocabulary based on the objectives being taught.
 Assessments are ongoing and judgements are made by the Subject Leader and music teachers at the end of each term.
 Next steps for progression then become evident.

-"I never thought I'd be able to sing a solo part in the end of year performance but I'm so proud that I did.
+"I never thought I'd be able to sing a solo part in the Christmas Concert performance but I'm so proud that I did.
 I've improved my performance skills every year.!"
-Isla Yr 6
+Noah Yr 6

 "I'm so excited to join Recorder Club, I've been practising in the holidays because I loved learning it in Year 2."
 Isaac Year 4